-The Women's Health and Cancer Rights Act, or WHCRA, is a federal law that was passed in 1998 in order to provide certain protections and coverage to patients who choose to have breast reconstruction surgery following a mastectomy.
-The Women's Health and Cancer Rights Act requires all group health plans that cover mastectomies to also provide coverage for reconstructive surgery as well as other post-mastectomy benefits.
+The Women's Health and Cancer Rights Act (1998), or WHCRA, is a federal law that provides certain protections to breast cancer patients who want breast reconstruction surgery.
+Under the WHCRA, all group health plans that cover mastectomies must provide coverage for reconstructive surgery and any other post-mastectomy benefits.

 ERISA and the WHCRA

-Your Rights Under The Women's Health and Cancer Rights Act
+Your Rights Under The WHCRA

 - Coverage for breast prostheses (artificial breasts that fit into a bra) for use before or during breast reconstruction